Frequently Asked Questions

 As a result of the training, you will become a Master Trainer prepared to:

-- Recruit and train volunteers to lead A Matter of Balance classes
+- Recruit and train volunteers to lead A Matter of Balance classes in person or on a virtual platform

 - Coordinate the program in your community